andre-bender/CNAG.PACK/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Feel free to explore the repository, report issues, and contribute to making CNAG.APP connecT .Intunewin Packager even better!

-For more information, visit our Wiki or Documentation.

-Contact
-For support or inquiries, feel free to contact us at any time.